ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 * db/mongodb/file20240217.log
 * ...

-Assuming the threshold is 100, after the uploading of the 100th object, the sharding is triggerd to split the objects in 2 shards.
+Assuming a threshold of 100, after the 100th object is uploaded, the sharding is triggerd to split the objects in 2 shards.
 This 2nd scenario is optimal because all new uploads will be spread on the 2 shards.

 ![Schema 4](images/sharding4.png){.thumbnail}